ammar-tanwar/bloglearnbay/posts/why-should-you-learn-data-structures-and-algorithms-dsa-in-java-or-python.md

 ### • Java is the most in-demand/used language

 Java offers faster execution speed which means compilation time is less in Java as compared to **data structures and algorithms in Python**.
 You define the variable's data type during the initialization process in Java.
-Hence, we need to physically integrate and run the code in (JVM) Java Virtual Machine.
+Hence, we need to physically integrate and run the code in JVM (Java Virtual Machine).

 In Python, you only need to write and initialize the variable name.
 The .py file automatically compiles and interprets the code at runtime.
 The only difference between JVM and PVM (Python Virtual Machine) is that JVM needs manual execution while PVM can automatically execute.